laboon/ebook/text/20_requirements.md

 Functional requirements are (relatively) simple to test; they say that a specific behavior should occur under certain circumstances.
 There are obviously going to be complexities and variations involved in testing some of them, but the general idea is straightforward.
 For example, for the second requirement, tests might check for each of the various fields of the database, and different kinds of invalid values.
 This may be quite an involved process, but there is a plan that can be followed to develop the tests that directly grows out of the requirements.

 Non-functional requirements describe overall characteristics of the system, as opposed to specific actions that are taken under specific circumstances.
-Non-functional requirements are often called quality attributes, because they describe qualities of the system as opposed to what it should do specifically.
+Non-functional requirements are often called __quality attributes__, because they describe qualities of the system as opposed to what it should do specifically.
 Some examples of non-functional attributes include:

 1. The system shall be usable by an experienced computer user with less than three hours' training.
 2. The system shall be able to support one hundred simultaneous users.